ooseni/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

     	.
 The function should print the second half of the string .
 If the number of characters is odd, the function should print the last n characters of the string, where n = (length_of_the_string - 1) / 2

+8. This writes a function that prints n elements of an array of integers, followed by a new line.

+    	.
+Prototype: void print_array(int *a, int n);
+    where n is the number of elements of the array to be printed .
+Numbers must be separated by comma, followed by a space .
+The numbers should be displayed in the same order as they are stored in the array .
+You are allowed to use printf